Alex Dyson: Career

 In 2019, Dyson announced he was running in the seat of Wannon for the 2019 Australian federal election.
 His campaign was brief but featured an unusual video where he presented his key policies via interpretive dance.
 The video received extensive media coverage both within Australia and internationally.
 Despite the limited campaign, Dyson secured 10.3% of the vote, despite the seat being classified as a safe Coalition seat since the 1970s.

 In 2020, just at the beginning of the global COVID pandemic, Dyson opened a live comedy venue Comedy Republic.

-Dyson is the author of two books, a young adult fiction novel When it Drops released in 2020, and a kids book Eric the Awkward Orc released in 2022.
+Dyson is the author of two books, a young adult fiction novel When it Drops, released in 2020, and a children’s book Eric the Awkward Orc, released in 2022.
 When it Drops was awarded on the 2021 “Notable” list by the Children’s Book Council of Australia.

 Dyson announced his candidacy for Wannon at the 2022 federal election on 7 January 2022, running on a platform of action on climate change, integrity and respect in Parliament, and investing in the regional economy.
 His candidacy was supported by Voices of Wannon, one of a substantial number of grassroots community groups supporting independent candidates across Australia at the 2022 election.
+Dyson ended up narrowly losing to Dan Tehan, securing 19.29% of the votes in the first preference count, and 46.08% of the votes in the two candidate preferred count.

+In August 2024 Dyson announced his intention to contest the seat of Wannon as an independent at the 2025 Australian federal election.
+He secured 31.38% of the first preference vote, mostly at the expense of Labor and the Greens, though fell short by 3.27% once preferences were distributed.